What are Thai schools like?

 Google the address of the school.
 Some schools are actually virtual addresses.
 They don’t exist other than as a letterbox to receive mail and messages.
 They run courses from hotel rooms.
 There is no school and there is also no accountability if things don’t go as promised.

 If courses are run from a couple of rented office rooms, a hotel or a residential house or apartment, it’s an unlicensed course.

 Do I need a Bachelor’s degree to teach in Thailand?

 A degree isn’t a training requirement; however, a degree is normally needed to obtain a non-immigrant B (Business) visa and work permit.
 A non-immigrant B visa and work permit is normally required to work legally as a teacher in Thailand.

 However, there are legal loopholes some formal schools use to work around this.
 For example, classifying the teacher as a classroom assistant.
 In addition, agencies are often non-formal schools, so they can provide non-immigrant B visas and work permits for teachers without degrees; they then sub-contract their teachers to formal schools.

 Non-formal schools, such as language schools, are less strict.
 However, they often do not provide non-immigrant B visa and work permit support for their teachers.
 Teachers are employed as part-time employees and paid cash at the end of each pay period.

 Teaching EFL online doesn’t normally require a degree.
-There are several companies based in Thailand that offer online classes to students in Thailand and other countries around the world.
+There are several companies based in Thailand that offer online classes to students in China and other countries around the world.
 A few SEE graduates have even set up their own online schools and teach from their homes.

 Teacher licensing affects all teachers at formal schools.
 Read more about Teacher Licensing in Thailand.